 Areas of Interest

-Computer networks, encryption and computer security, mathematics, free and open source software, algorithms, programming languages and compilers, and Unix system programming.
+Computer networks, encryption and computer security, mathematics, free and open source software, algorithms, programming languages, and Unix system programming.

 Previous experience

-Automatic control, signal processing, time synchronization, algorithm design and implementation, TCP/IP, Secure Shell, TLS, Posix, Unix, Open Source, programming language design and implementation, object oriented programming, embedded software, client/server programming, XML & XSLT, encryption, finite state machines, SMTP, IMAP, HTTP, HTTPS, RSA, IEEE 1588, Solaris, Linux.
+Automatic control, signal processing, time synchronization, algorithm design and implementation, TCP/IP, Secure Shell, TLS, Posix, Unix, Open Source, programming language design and implementation, object oriented programming, embedded software, client/server programming, XML & XSLT, encryption, finite state machines, SMTP, IMAP, HTTP, HTTPS, RTP, RSA, ECC, IEEE 1588, RTP, WebRTC, GNU, Linux.

-Over the years, I've used a bunch of different programming languages.
-In roughly chronological order: Basic, 6502 assembler, Pascal, C, Common LISP, 68k assembler, Objective C, Python, Pike, Scheme, elisp, C++, tcl, awk, x86 and x86_64 assembler, CPU microcode.
+Over the years, I've used many different programming languages.
+In roughly chronological order: Basic, 6502 assembly, Pascal, C, Common LISP, M68k assembly, Objective C, Python, Pike, Scheme, Emacs lisp, C++, tcl, awk, x86 and x86_64 assembly, CPU microcode, ARM assembly, Javascript, Java, OpenGL Shading Language, Verilog.
 Languages of choice are C, Scheme, and Pike.
-Long experience with development tools such as make, emacs, cvs, mercurial, and automated testsuites.
+Long experience with development tools such as make, emacs, git, and automated testing.

 As for human languages, my mother tongue is Swedish.
-Good knowledge of written and spoken English.
+Good command of written and spoken English.
 Beyond English, basic knowledge of Danish, German, Spanish, and Russian, and some knowledge of French and Japanese.

 Degrees